jaanli/jaan.li/src/index.md

 My CV: [jaan.io/cv](https://jaan.io/cv)

-Built with love and the support of my wife in the City of New York.
+Built with love in the City of New York.

 <!-- <a rel="me" href="https://sigmoid.social/@jaan">Mastodon</a>   -->